 Often referred to as Australia’s last paradise, Lord Howe Island is the ultimate getaway for both romance-seekers and adventure-lovers.
 This crescent-shaped island is filled with magnificent natural scenery – both on land and off shore.

 Bike riding on Lord Howe is predominantly free of the dangers many people regularly associate with venturing via bicycle.
 Of course, riders are encouraged to wear the necessary safety requirements, such as helmets.

 This allows riders to see much of Lord Howe Island, from the sparking lagoon reefs and powdery-white beaches along the western coast to the volcanic highlands in the south.

-Bike riders can enjoy a spot of swimming, take in a scenic view, indulge in local delicacies and explore the unspoiled forests of Lord Howe all in the one day.
+Bike riders can enjoy a spot of swimming at one of the 11 great beaches, take in a scenic view, indulge in local delicacies and explore the unspoiled forests of Lord Howe all in the one day.

 Bike rentals are available on the island, so visitors don’t need to haul their own bicycles along with them.